Contents

 We know that “self-care” can feel like just another item on a to-do list that is already too long.
 That is why we aren’t going to tell you to just “go to a spa.”
 Instead, we want to explore what is really happening in your heart and mind, and offer five compassionate, realistic tips for dealing with parental burnout that fit into your actual, messy, beautiful life.
 Let’s walk this path back to joy together.

-Here are the 5 tips:
+Here are the 5 tips to dealing with parental burnout:

 - The “Good Enough” Parent is the Best Parent